-If the student is permitted to be first author, and it has been or is ready to be submitted to a scholarly journal, s/he may elect to submit a journal article as the Capstone Project.
-The Journal must be identified with all formatting specifications intended to meet their requirements.
-Additionally, the content of the article, whether it is research or practice, must be related to the work completed during the student's research with faculty (at least one co-author must be the student's Primary Reader).
-Because of the lengthy period typically required to prepare a journal article, the student must have discussed with the primary reader well in advance of the semester of the proposal's due date and it is highly recommended that the student have had at least one additional semester of directed study course work related to the project.
+The Journal must be identified with all formatting specifications intended to meet the publication's requirements.
+Additionally, the content of the article must be related to the work completed during the student's research with faculty (at least one co-author must be the student's Primary Reader).
+Because of the lengthy period typically required to prepare a manuscript, the student must have discussed with the primary reader well in advance of the semester of the proposal's due date and it is highly recommended that the student have had at least one additional semester of directed study course work related to the project.